unlock-protocol/docs/developers/smart-contracts/lock-api/hooks/README.md

 * `onKeyPurchaseHook`: called when a key purchase is triggered
 * `onKeyCancelHook`: called when a key is canceled
 * `onTokenUriHook`: called when the tokenURI is fetched
-* `onValidKeyHook`: called when checking if a user as a valid key
+* `onValidKeyHook`: called when checking if a user has a valid key

 ## OnKeyPurchase Hook